JackieZhangdx/WeakSupervisedSegmentationList/README.md

 	comments: Grabcut+(HED bounday) and MCG , train foreground segmentation network directly with generated mask

-semantic segmentaion, sensitive to env(quality) of training images
+semantic segmentaion, sensitive to env(quality) of training images. *Check [my implementation](https://github.com/JackieZhangdx/PseudoMask) for pseudo mask generation which is similar to Grabcut+ MCG.
+But it can't match the performance discribed in paper.
+Opencv version Grabcut perform even worse.*

 * [Weakly- and Semi-Supervised Learning of a DCNN for Semantic Image Segmentation](https://arxiv.org/abs/1502.02734), ICCV 2015